plone/documentation/working-with-content/managing-content/ploneformgen/creating_content.rst

     # our target folder is "submissions"
     target = context.submissions

-    # The request object has an dictionary attribute named
+    # The request object has a dictionary attribute named
     # form that contains the submitted form content, keyed
     # by field name
     form = request.form